 • Reference section

 • Internal contacts for copyright matters

 Need assistance developing a copyright policy?
 Click here.

-* Take a course on Developing A Copyright Policy or Copyright Guidelines.
+Want more?
+Sign up for my upcoming course on Developing a Copyright Policy or Copyright Guidelines.